 Last Sunday, I was rostered to be the first reader at Our Lady Help of Christians Church in Epping.
 The last time I did the 6 pm service was back in July on a cold, rainy evening.
-This time the sun was still on the horizon on this chilly rear-end of spring that walking to church from home and back was a leisure stroll.
+This time the sun was still on the horizon on this chilly rear-end of spring walking to church from home and back was a leisure stroll.

 Fr Peter cited a book by Bronnie Ware, The Top Five Regrets of the Dying – A Life Transformed by the Dearly Departing.
 Ware is an Australian palliative care nurse who has spent between the last three to 12 weeks with a patient before he or she passes away.
 During her encounters with her patients, Bronnie asked if they had any regret or anything they would have done differently.
-From their responses, Bronnie summarized them into five most common regrets.
+From their responses, Bronnie summarized them into the five most common regrets.
 As Fr Peter projected the portraits of the elderly with each of the regrets they carry on their deathbeds, I can’t help but feel that these regrets can also be felt by middle-aged people or those facing a quarter-life crisis.

 “I wish I’d had the courage to live a life true to myself, not the life others expected of me.”

 Life passes by too quickly.
-And before we realize it, our plans we’ve carefully scribbled on a note on a New Year’s Eve were left unfulfilled not because they chose to make a U-turn, but we listened and followed other people’s opinions.
+And before we realize it, the plans we’ve carefully scribbled on a note on a New Year’s Eve were left unfulfilled not because they chose to make a U-turn, but because we listened and followed other people’s opinions.
 Not that they should be ignored, but sometimes we assume our instincts are wrong just because others have a different view of things.
 Most of them are minor decisions we make every day, but there are also instances that they involve life-changing moments that we allow to slip away.

 This type of regret is the most common, so when you feel like you are living a life based on someone else’s blueprint, think again.